4d/docs/website/translated_docs/es/API/DataclassClass.md

 As an alternative to formula insertion within the *queryString* parameter (see above), you can pass directly a formula object as a boolean search criteria.
 Using a formula object for queries is **recommended** since you benefit from tokenization, and code is easier to search/read.

 The formula must have been created using the `Formula` or `Formula from string` command.
-In this case:
+En este caso:

 *   the *formula* is evaluated for each entity and must return true or false.
 During the execution of the query, if the formula's result is not a boolean, it is considered as false.
 *   within the *formula*, the entity is available through the `This` object.